15curturhpssapps/j90-AJAX-pgb-helloworld/README.md

 In the code I have used a keyup event but any event could be used to fire the AJAX command.

 The code worked using Phonegap Build Ver 2.9 so I saw no reason to test it with version 3.1

+If you like this software and can hum, play or sing please help the musically illiterate, use a flash capable computer to add your favorite song at http://www.rocksetta.com